“The best way to predict your future is to create it.”

 Tips: Having a self-hosted site gives more room for customization, and it’s easier for people to remember.
 Always try to choose .com over other names because people generally remember .com better.

 When choosing a site name, make sure its easy for people to remember and grasp.

-My verdict: If you are ok with spending couple of dollars per month (about $4-13$) then you should go with a self-hosting site because later on, you won’t lose your links
+My verdict: If you are ok with spending a couple of dollars per month (about $4-13$) then you should go to a self-hosting site because later on, you won’t lose your links

 Links are essential for search engine ranking and for people to find your website and when you get into your blogging mojo, you won’t have a chance of distraction and can concentrate on building your site.

 Selecting Themes or background design:

 The design is critical when it comes to a website.
 It’s as important as the content.

 Free Themes: Wordpress has free themes/background designs to choose from.

 Paid Themes: There are a lot of sites which offer themes from $35 to $150.